 Question 5.
 Why did the swallow not leave the prince and go to Egypt?

 Answer: The swallow did not leave the prince and go to Egypt.
 The prince had become blind after giving away his sapphires to the needy.
 The swallow decided to stay with the prince as he was so touched by his kindness.

 Question 6.
 What are the precious things mentioned in the story?
 Why are they precious?

 Answer: The precious things mentioned in the story are: the leaden heart of the Happy Prince and the dead bird.

-They are precious because they were generous and kind.
+They are precious because they are generous and kind.
 The Happy Prince sacrificed the ruby of his sword so that the poor seamstress could get her son’s fever treated.
-He even went on sacrifice his sapphire eyes and became blind.
+He even went on to sacrifice his sapphire eyes and became blind.
 He kept giving away the gold leaves of his statue to be helpful to the poor and needy.

 Thus, when God asked one of his angels to bring two most precious things, the angel brought the leaden heart of the Happy Prince and the dead bird.